tymyrddin/blue/source/docs/soc/dfir/index.rst

 Digital forensics and incident response (DFIR)
 ===========================================================

-Picture this: Your organization’s server starts moonlighting as a poltergeist—files vanish, logins appear from "DefinitelyNotHackersVPN.biz", and your firewall’s last message was "lol. reboot me."
+Picture this: Your organisation’s server starts moonlighting as a poltergeist—files vanish, logins appear from "DefinitelyNotHackersVPN.biz", and your firewall’s last message was "lol. reboot me."
 Enter DFIR (Digital Forensics & Incident Response), the art of playing cyber-Sherlock while pretending you’re not in a panic.